Senate Democrat proposes $52 billion for U.S. chips production, R&D

 As reported by Reuters, the bill includes $39 billion in production and R&D incentives and $10.5 billion to implement programs including the National Semiconductor Technology Center, National Advanced Packaging Manufacturing Program and other R&D programs.

-The bill also includes $1.5 billion in emergency funding to help boost Western-based alternatives to Chinese equipment providers Huawei Technologies (HWT.UL) and ZTE Corp (000063.SZ), aiming to accelerate development of an open-architecture model (known as OpenRAN) backed by U.S. carriers.
+The bill also includes $1.5 billion in emergency funding to help boost Western-based alternatives to Chinese equipment providers Huawei Technologies and ZTE Corp, aiming to accelerate development of an open-architecture model (known as OpenRAN) backed by U.S. carriers.

 Another provision prohibits the Chinese-owned social media app TikTok from being downloaded to government devices “to better safeguard the privacy and security of Americans.”